-When the climber reaches the top, or has had enough of climbing, you'll need to lower them.
+When the climber reaches the top, or just wants to come down, you'll need to lower them.

-Grasp the rope loosely with your left and keep hold tight with your right, moving your right hand upwards so some rope slides through your left hand and then through the belay device.
-This will 'lower' the climber a bit.
+Move your right hand upwards so some rope slides through your left hand and then through the belay device.
+This will lower the climber a short distance.

 Once your right hand is up against your left, hold on tight with your left to lock off the rope.
 Then slide your right hand back down.

-Repeat this over and over until your climber is back down on the ground.
+Repeat this over and over until the climber is back down on the ground.

 The climber should lean back on the rope, with their feet against the wall in front of them, as if they're sitting in a chair.
 The climber 'walks' their feet down the wall as they are being lowered.

-Make sure to lower them slowly and controlled so they don't bash into the wall.
+Make sure to lower the climber slowly and in control so they don't bash into the wall.